|

 Copyright: 1937

+Published in Detective Comics #29, July, 1939, 6 pages.
 After the U.S. Espionage Bureau (new name there) unscrambles a broadcast of what seems like just weird sounds, they discover a message talking about the need to get important papers from a Colonel Walsh at Fort Lannar.
 Bart Regan and his partner, Jack Steele, discover that Walsh is being set up for a fall by enemy agents.
+Click here to read the story.

-26 'The Dictator of the United States' 'The Dictator of the United States'
+'The Dictator of the United States'

 Published by DC Comics